|

 Photograph Collection, undated

-5 b&w prints and 1 color print
+5 B/W prints and 1 color print

 SWCPC 893 E1

-Includes photos from early 20th century including two from the Diamond Hill School Sept.
-1916 and one from 1940's.
+20th century including two from the Diamond Hill School Sept.
+1916 and one from

 Graham, Texas

-Photograph collection, 1880-1966
+Photograph Collection, 1880-1966

 76 copy prints